GeekHunter-Brasil/hello-world/frontend-styleguide/README.md

 ### 👉 Avoid using `data-testid` to query elements

-It's a common practice to define an attribute called `data-testid` and usieit to query elements in component tests.
+It's a common practice to define an attribute called `data-testid` and use it to query elements in component tests.
 Because `data-testid` is an arbitrary attribute, it says nothing about the element nor about its context.

 It's a great idea to query elements with more semantic functions, following the priority list defined on [React Testing Library documentation](https://testing-library.com/docs/queries/about/#priority).